h c s

 • Slash-resistant, adjustable strap that locks to a stationary object to prevent a grab-n-go theft

-• Dimensions 10.5 X 17 x 2.5 inches, Fits up 56-inch waistThe Belt of Orion Survival Gear Travel Running Belt Waist Fanny Pack Hands Free Way to Carry Sanitizer, Face Mask, Phone, Passport, Keys, ID, Money
+• Dimensions 10.5 X 17 x 2.5 inches, Fits up to 56-inch waistThe Belt of Orion Survival Gear Travel Running Belt Waist Fanny Pack Hands Free Way to Carry Sanitizer, Face Mask, Phone, Passport, Keys, ID, Money

 Travel/Running Belt Waist Fanny Pack Carry Phone, Passport, Keys, ID, Money